mattbierner/blog.mattbierner.com/_posts/2015-06-08-moby-dick-or-whale-not-now-man-then-ship-sea-more-ahab.md

 {% include image.html file="turk1.png" description="Boom!
 You just read Moby-Dick." %}

 In this post, I'll overview my work translating *Moby-Dick* to a stream of colors for use on Blot're.
 I didn't want to just encode *Moby-Dick* to set of randomly assigned colors either, that would be boring.
 I wanted to capture the color associations found throughout the book.
-Basically, what *Moby-Dick* would look like to someone with super strong color synesthesia, so strong that they could longer perceive words at all, just a pure stream of colors?
+Basically, what *Moby-Dick* would look like to someone with super strong color synesthesia, so strong that they could no longer perceive words at all, just a pure stream of colors?

 Starting from the raw text, I'll walk through the entire process translating the text to color.
 From tokenization and identifying possible color words with Apache [OpenNLP][], to crowd sourcing color associations on [Mechanical Turk][mturk], to generating some neat image representations of the novel, and finally posting the color stream up to [Blot're][blotre].

 Now, you may be wondering about the practical applications of all this.
 Please let me assure you, there are none.
 And all the better.
 But I found it an interesting project and I hope you agree.

 # Initial Data
-My goal was map each word in *Moby-Dick* to a color.
+My goal was to map each word in *Moby-Dick* to a color.
 Sounds easy enough, but there's a lot of room for interpretation. *Moby-Dick* contains over two hundred thousand words and, since this project's inception, I knew that humans, not computers, would source the color mappings.
 Asking people to map two hundred thousand words seemed too daunting, so I scoped things down a bit to a more reasonable problem.

 I decided to use a dictionary approach.
 This would allow me to map every distinct word to a color just once, even if that word appeared multiple times in the text.
 As a result, I decided that each word would be considered on its own, independent of its grammatical context and independent of any symbolism or larger meaning in the text.